 Understood and Set up Customer Profiles.
 The pizza chain established pizza profiles, which included customers’ payment information, addresses, a customer’s favorite food order, preferred payment method, order type (delivery or carryout), and favorite store.

 Used Different Marketing Channels.
 Domino’s deployed its marketing campaign through different channels such as press releases, a national television campaign, and more.
 The chosen channels were appropriate in directing customers to its “Anyware” website.
-This website was used as the main channel and marketing asset to drive the whole concept and campaign.
-Here, customers learn about new ways to order.

 Campaign Success.
 The AnyWare campaign generated over 2 billion media impressions, the website received more than 500,000 visits, and the television campaign helped to generate 10.5 percent year-over-year sales growth.
 Domino’s achieved its goal of shifting the bulk of its orders to digital channels through this campaign.